deta/cloud-docs/docs/micros/deploy_on_deta_button.md

 </a>
 ```

-### Metadata and Environment Variables
+### Metadata, Environment Variables And Cron

-You can optionally specify metadata and environment variables needed by the Micro in a `deta.json` file.
+You can optionally specify metadata, environment variables and a cron expression needed by the Micro in a `deta.json` file.
 Create this file in the root directory of your application.

 The `deta.json` file has the following schema: